Interview with Luis Felipe de Oliveira, Director General of ACI World

 Dr. Fethi Chebil has over 25 years of experience in aviation and airport privatisation.
 In 2007, he held the office of Vice President within SNC-Lavalin, an executive management and board member position.
 His objective in this role was on developing P3 airport business, structuring financing and partnerships.
 After that he was engaged with ICAO, an International United Nations (UN) organisation, mainly as an advisor on airport privatisation and regulatory compliance.
 He planned and directed business activities in the Middle East and North Africa (MENA), sub-Saharan African countries, North and Central America, Commonwealth of Independent States (CIS) and Mongolia.
 Since 2018, Chebil has been acting as Lender Advisor, Sponsor Representative and/or ICAO expert for different P3 airport projects in MENA.
 Chebil is fluent in English, French and Arabic, and speaks basic Russian.

-Airport crisis management, Airside operations, Biometrics, Capacity, COVID-19, Emissions, Environment, New technologies, Passenger experience and seamless travel, Passenger volumes, Regulation and Legislation, Revenues, Safety, Sustainable development, Terminal operations, Workforce
+Aeronautical revenue, Airport crisis management, Airside operations, Biometrics, Capacity, COVID-19, Emissions, New technologies, Passenger experience and seamless travel, Passenger volumes, Regulation and Legislation, Safety, Sustainability, Sustainable development, Terminal operations, Workforce